kozakaron/Bubble_dynamics_simulation/README.md

 ### Installing python

-First download the newest version of [Python](https://www.python.org/downloads/), and make sure you check the *Add python.exe to PATH* box.
+First download [Python](https://www.python.org/downloads/), and make sure you, that you install a version compatible with [numba](https://numba.readthedocs.io/en/stable/user/installing.html).
+Don't forget to check the *Add python.exe to PATH* box in the installation dialogue.
 Open a command prompt, and try the `python --version` command.

 Then check that [pip](https://pip.pypa.io/en/stable/installation/) was automatically installed with `pip --version`.
 If not, you may use `python -m ensurepip --upgrade` command.
 Pip is used to install packages/libraries.
 You can run pip commands in a python notebook's code cell with an exclamation mark (`!pip...`).
 Basic commands:
 * install: `pip install <package_name>`